It seems like you can get anything over the internet today, so what about homes?

-Given the revolution in technology that we’ve experienced over the last few years we must look at what technology can and cannot do.
-This differentiation is especially crucial when dealing with real estate, an environment where online companies clutter the bandwidth and your inbox with schemes to save incredible amounts of money and time by using their services.
+Given the revolution in technology that we’ve experienced over recent years we must look at what technology can and cannot do.
+This differentiation is especially crucial when dealing with real estate, an environment where online companies fill your adspace and clutter your inbox with schemes to save incredible amounts of money and time by using their services.

 Now let’s be clear: technology, and specifically the internet, is a wonderful thing!
-Technology is a fabulous way to gather data and can do functionary tasks better, faster and cheaper than any human being ever could.
-But the danger does not lie in understanding that technol- ogy.
-The danger is that by itself, the internet can never provide the fiduciary counsel required in services such as mortgage lending, law and real estate.
+They offer fabulous ways to gather data and can do rote tasks better, faster and cheaper than any human could do alone.
+The danger is that by itself, the internet can never provide the fiduciary counsel nor tailored care required in services such as mortgage lending, law, and real estate.

-Functionary, fiduciary—why do we keep using these “f” words?
-Simply, it’s very important to understand the difference between the data that you can get online and the advice, counsel and interpretation of that data that only your Realtor® can provide if you’re to get the best deal when you sell a home.
+Simply put, it’s important to understand the difference between the data that you can get online and the advice, counsel and interpretation of that data that only your Realtor or other specialty professional can provide if your aim is to get the best deal when you buy or sell a home.

 Information Versus Knowledge

-As web-savvy Realtors® who generate a significant portion of our business online, we are big believers in the free flow of information.
-You will find that both online and off, this new breed of Realtor® usually provides the most complete sources of information that you’ll find anywhere.
+As web-savvy Realtors who generate a significant portion of our business online, we are big believers in the free flow of information.
+You will find that both online and off, we strive to provide the most complete sources of information that you’ll find anywhere.

 Yet, we have had many of our colleagues question why we give out so much information, often saying: “If you give out too much information, people will have no reason to call you.”
 We disagree.
-Although we give out information freely, we have never had a shortage of requests to retain our services for Silicon Valley real estate sales.
+Although we give out information freely, we have never had a shortage of requests to retain our services.
 That’s because there’s a big difference between information and knowledge.

 Information is like sand on a beach—it’s plentiful and anyone can find it.
 But if you want to build a sandcastle, you may want to consult the Sandmaster who lives on the beach, who can tell you how much water to use, what weather conditions are best for building, and most importantly, when the tide comes in and how far up.
 Without this knowledge, you could spend an entire afternoon building a great sandcastle, only to have it washed away!